mamba-org/mamba/docs/source/developer_zone/dev_environment.rst

 Develop using Taskfile
 ======================

-Many development opetation can be automated and chained using `Taskfile <https://taskfile.dev/>`_.
+Many development operations can be automated and chained using `Taskfile <https://taskfile.dev/>`_.
 You can follow the installation instruction there, or install it via `conda-forge`.

 .. code:: bash